spress/spress.yosymfony.com/docs/developers/converters/index.md

     /**
      * Get the converter priority.
-     * Value between 0 to 10 with great is more priority.
+     * Value between 0 to 10 - greater means higher priority.
      * The converters built-in with Spress have low priority.
      *
      * @return int